knewyousir/webFEI-session-6a/readme.md

 Work on your API for the midterm.

+Your midterm will consist of an API built in Node using ExpressJS _and_ a front end that accesses an api endpoint and displays content from it.

 ## Exercise

 Clone the current session by `cd`ing to the desktop and entering: